A time of crisis is not just a time of anxiety and worry. It gives a chance, an opportunity, to choose well or to choose badly- Desmond Tutu

 Today is the fifth day of the lockdown.
-Prime Minister Narendra Modi has declared 21 days lockdown amidst coronavirus pandemic all over the country starting from 24 March.
+Prime Minister Narendra Modi has declared a 21 day long lockdown amidst the coronavirus pandemic across the country starting from 24 March.
 The situation is quite grim.
 People are panic buying and many migrant workers are stranded in different parts of the country due to the unprecedented shutdown of transportation mediums.

 Health has never been a priority for a diverse, heterogeneous and developing country like India.
-It can be ascertained with the fact that the first National Health Policy for India came in the year 1983 after 35 years of the existence of the Indian republic.
-Till now, we have seen only three National Health Policies in place, released in the years 1983, 2002 and 2017.
+This can be ascertained by the fact that our first National Health Policy came in the year 1983, 35 years after the existence of the Indian republic.
+Till now, we have seen only three National Health Policies in place, released in 1983, 2002 and 2017.

-India still spends less than 2 % of GDP on health when it has 18% of the world’s population.
-Not only the country gave health a low priority but even the national political parties have relegated the health as a non-issue when it comes to policy priorities for the development of the country.
+India still spends less than 2 % of its GDP on health when it has 18% of the world’s population.
+Not only does India give health a low priority but even our national political parties have relegated health as a non-issue when it comes to policy priorities for the development of the country.

-India has a very low Human Development Index (HDI) and high HDI rankings over the years.
-India was ranked 129 out of 189 countries in the 2019 Human Development Index rankings.
-Health (life expectancy at birth) is one of the three dimensions to decide HDI rankings.
-HDI has also stagnated in recent years despite India being the fastest growing economy of the world.
+As a country, India holds an alarmingly low Human Development Index (HDI), placing 129 out of 189 countries in the global 2019 HDI Rankings.
+Our HDI has further stagnated in recent years despite India being the fastest growing economy in the world.

 The primary health care infrastructure of the country is in shambles due to a lack of financing and an acute shortage of medical personnel.
 65% of health expenditure is out of pocket and some 57 million people are sent to poverty every year due to this expenditure.
 India has a severe shortage of trained medical professionals.
 As per the Economic Survey 2019-20, the doctor-population ratio is 1:1456 against the WHO recommendation of 1:1000.
 The largest number of malnutrition children are found in India.